Master of Dental Surgery (MDS): Career Path

 An MDS degree opens up a variety of career opportunities for graduates.
 Some of the most common career paths for MDS graduates include:

-• Private practice: Many MDS graduates go on to set-up their own private practice as specialist dentists, providing advanced dental care to patients.
+• Private practice: Many MDS graduates set up their private practice as specialist dentists, providing advanced dental care to patients.

-• Hospitals: MDS graduates may work in hospitals, providing advanced dental care to patients, as well as providing clinical training to dental students and residents.
+• Hospitals: MDS graduates may work in hospitals, providing advanced dental care to patients and clinical training to dental students and residents.

 • Academia: MDS graduates may work in academic settings, teaching and conducting research in dentistry.
 They also can take on leadership roles in academic dental institutions, becoming program directors or department heads.

-• International Opportunities: MDS graduates are also eligible to work abroad in various countries with their advanced degree.
+• International Opportunities: MDS graduates are also eligible to work abroad in various countries with their advanced degrees.

 • Healthcare management: MDS graduates can also go on to work in healthcare management, where they can use their knowledge of dentistry to manage and administrate healthcare centers or dental clinics